videojs/spellbook/README.md

 # video.js Spellbook

 The video.js Spellbook is a collection of CLI commands (a.k.a. "spells") and utility modules (a.k.a. "reagents") which are useful when developing [standard video.js plugins][standard].
-While [the Yeoman generator][generator] can be used to scaffold the files comprising a plugin, it is in no way required to use the tools found herein.
+While [the Yeoman generator][generator] can be used to scaffold the files comprising a plugin, it is in no way required to use the tools found herein (and vice versa).

+It is important to understand that this is not intended to be a general-purpose task runner.
+Rather, it is a specialized project written to avoid complex boilerplate being output by the video.js plugin generator and to be able to release updates and improvements to the automated scripts without requiring that video.js plugin authors re-run the generator and resolve file conflicts.

 ## Installation